Diabetes mellitus is one of the most common diseases on the face of the earth, and it is responsible for lots of side

 Reduced blood pressure

-Generally, having low blood pressure is seen as more favorable than high blood pressure.
+Generally, having low blood pressure is more favorable than high blood pressure.
 However, if blood pressure levels drop too low, you may also be at risk.

 If your nerves become damaged, those that control blood flow may be affected, and this could cause a severe drop in pressure.
 Then, this can lead to light-headedness, dizziness, and even fainting.

 Damage to the nerves can also cause disruptions to the sweat glands.
 This can affect the body’s ability to regulate its temperature.